fossabot/hydrusrv/README.md

 + The available API routes are currently limited to what I personally need.
 I might expand these in the future (e.g., user listing, token listing etc.) but I am also happy to accept pull requests.

+In addition, you might run into issues or limitations when using hydrusrv.
+Here are the ones I am currently aware of:

++ When hydrusrv updates its copy of the hydrus server data, it does so without locking the database to prevent issues in hydrus server (which most likely does not expect another application to randomly lock the database when it is trying to write).
+The update can also take a while on larger databases, which might lead to hydrus server changing or adding data while hydrusrv is still in the update process.
+When this happens, hydrusrv _should_ not crash, but it will stick to the data it currently has and try again after the period set via `DATA_UPDATE_INTERVAL`.
+This means that on a busy hydrus server installation, hydrusrv might not often find the time to complete an update.
+  This can be somewhat alleviated by setting a shorter interval, but I still would not recommend running it on a public hydrus server installation where multiple users might add or change data at any moment in time.
 + hydrus client/server is updated frequently (usually once a week) and while I try to keep hydrusrv up-to-date with any database changes (that thankfully do not occur very frequently), I suggest keeping an old copy of hydrus server